Skip to Content

 Women’s life insurance plans are the same as those available to men.
 But, depending on your circumstances, you might choose a different type of cover.

+This kind of plan lasts your whole life.
+It will pay out whenever you pass away.
 It’s a good consideration for women who are working.
 And especially if you’re the main income earner.

-• Joint life insurance: This is a type of insurance available to anyone in a relationship.
-You pay the premiums for the plan together.
+This is a type of insurance available to anyone in a relationship.
+You pay the premiums for the policy together.
 If one of you passes away, the other one receives the payout.
-Overall, joint life insurance premiums cost less per person than individual plans.

-This might be the best life insurance plan for a woman in a long-term relationship, civil partnership or marriage.
+Overall, joint life insurance premiums cost less per person than individual policies.
+This might be the best life insurance policy for a woman in a long-term relationship, civil partnership or marriage.

-Individual life insurance plans let you amend your beneficiaries over time.
+Individual life insurance policies let you amend your beneficiaries over time.
 If you separate from a life partner, you’d be able to change the beneficiary so the money goes to your children or someone else.

 How much life cover do women need?